c2web/uw_boundless/README.txt

 base theme = uw_boundless

 2a.
 Regions inheritance
-Drupal sub-themes do not inherit regions, so keep the regions section as-is.
+Drupal sub-themes do not inherit regions, so keep the regions declarations as-is in your subtheme.info file.

 2b.
 Style sheet inheritance
 You must declare at least one stylesheet in your sub-theme for any of the parent theme's stylesheets to be inherited.